 Our Providing Tools to Local Law Enforcement

 The NPA provides tools to local law enforcement such as legal back up by filing briefs to preserve the legal methods law enforcement officers need to effectively do their job, by educating the public on police techniques such as pro-active policing to generate community support for law enforcement which is a vital tool required by police to do their job, and by conducting morale boosting programs such as the NPA Thank You program because high morale is essential for any law enforcement agency.
-Additionally, the NPA donates financially to law enforcement related groups such as Police Explorers, Police Cadets, Police Chaplains and other programs established to help citizens help police departments accomplish their goals.
+Additionally, the NPA donates financially to law enforcement related groups such as Police Explorers, Police Cadets, and other programs established to help citizens help police departments accomplish their goals.
+The NPA provides one scholarship each month for Law Enforcement Officers and Chaplains to obtain training and certification through the International Fellowship of Chaplains.

 Our Communications Work